-Bulletin Board is what plays on our channels (6, 17 and 22) when there is no program / show scheduled to play.
-The bulletin board will cycle through slides that residents, non-profits and city departments submit to us to play.
+Bulletin Board is what plays on our broadcast channels when there is no program / show scheduled to play.
+The bulletin board will cycle through slides that residents, non-profits, and city departments submit to us to play.

 What makes a good Bulletin Slide?

-- We recommend not going below Pt 24 font when designing your slides.
+We recommend not going below a 24 point font when designing your slides.
 Fonts that are too small can appear blurry on the bulletin board slides.
-To play it safe, don’t go beneath Pt 24 font.
+To play it safe, don’t go beneath 24 point font

-- Slides appear on screen for no longer than 7 seconds per slide.
-With that being said, dont stuff too much content into your slides, make sure you give 7 seconds to read the slide.
+Slides generally appear on screen for no longer than 7 seconds, so you’ll want to make sure they can be read in that amount of time.
+Don’t stuff too much content into your slides.
 If need be, span your material across multiple slides.

-- In the world of broadcasting there’s a term called Title Safe.
+In the world of broadcasting there’s a term called Title Safe.
 This is where you avoid putting text or other import items in the margins of your content.
-Basically, Avoid putting things near the edges of your slides.
-For more information about Title safe, Read more here.
+Basically, avoid putting things near the edges of your slides.
+For more information about title safe, read this informative article.

-If you have any questions about submitting slides, Email Chris (email@example.com).
+If you have any questions about submitting slides, send us an e-mail!

 Examples of slides

 This slide isn’t good because the color contrasting makes it extremely hard to read.
 White fonts on bright backgrounds are often illegible to all but the sharpest of eyes.
 Before sending a slide to us, have a few colleagues or friends look at it.
 See if they can read / make sense of the slide.
 Use fonts that are easy to read.
 Avoid bright colors.